-If you read your labels, I’m sure that you’ve run across it because soy lecithin one of the most widely used food additives on the market today.
-(1)
+If you read your food labels, I’m sure that you’ve run across the ingredient “soy lecithin” because it’s one of the most widely used food additives on the market today.

 So, what is soy lecithin?
 And is it good for me?